 Eligibility at a Glance

 - with membership of 150 or fewer that have not had an installed pastor for at least two years and have not elected a Pastor Nominating Committee;

 To qualify, the newly employed minister must be younger than age 40 and never previously enrolled in Pastor’s Participation.

 The Church is called to raise up leaders for God's people.
 Building sustainable ministry is essential to the long-term vitality of congregations.
-Yet, the Presbyterian Church (U.S.A.) ordained fewer ministers than the year before.
+Yet, for years, the Presbyterian Church (U.S.A.) ordained fewer ministers than the year before.
 But in 2017, ordinations increased for the first time in more than a decade.
-The Board of Pensions has introduced Pathways to Renewal will help sustain that progress.
+The Board of Pensions hopes that Pathways to Renewal will help sustain that progress.

 Pathways to Renewal brings young ministers into the Benefits Plan with the full benefits of Pastor's Participation at substantially reduced dues.
 It is designed to provide hope of renewed leadership to small congregations and nourishment to innovative ministries.

-Pathways to Renewal is effective July 1, 2018.
-Congregations with 150 members or fewer that have been without an installed pastor for at least two years are eligible.
+Congregations with 150 members or fewer that have been without an installed pastor for at least two years are eligible for Pathways to Renewal.
 And any congregation or emerging ministry that increases headcount may also qualify.